arpa2/tlspool/doc/validation.md

     that `E` won't require it to be a critical extension either).
 It is not an error if a non-critical extension turns up in a credential as a critical extension.

+-   `Q` and `q` evaluate protection of cipher suites against quantum computing.
+    Where `q` refers to authentication in a manner protected from quantum computers, and `Q` refers to such encryption strength.
+The thing we need as fast as possible is `Q`, because current encrypted sessions can be stored and rewound for decryption in the (near) future.
+This is more serious than the protection on authentication with `q`, as future quantum computers will not be able to authenticate with today's credentials.
+For now, both options lead to flat-out failure, simply because the guarantees cannot be given.
+    You should not learn that they cannot be used however; just be aware that you should always leave other options in your expressions.
+Once most or all people have evolved to post quantum crypto you can remove the other options, if you decide then that they are wanting or lacking.

 -   `O` and `o` validate online/live information; for X.509 this means that a predefined OCSP central responder under local management is being contacted;